mer-hybris/hadk.sailfishos.org/prerequisites.rst

 -----------------------------

-If you cannot find your gadget among the :doc:`devices`, from now on please scrupulously follow :doc:`new-device-build`, clicking on all referenced chapters as you go, and backtracking to where you left off when each chapter is finished.
+If you cannot find your gadget among the :doc:`devices`, from now on please scrupulously follow :doc:`new-device-build`, clicking on all referenced sections (or even whole chapters!) as you go, and backtracking to where you left off when each section/chapter is finished.

 The guide you are reading is supported-device-centric, hence its layout.
 We kindly ask our pioneer porters of new devices to be patient and use sophisticated PDF